Updated: January 12, 2022

-Most parents and grandparents select this type of permanent coverage for their kid.
+Most parents and grandparents select this type of permanent coverage for their kids.
 It means that a child will have insurance for the whole life, and the sum of the coverage will increase as time passes by.
-When a kid reaches for adulthood, a parent or grandparent is allowed to give the ownership of the coverage.
+When a kid reaches adulthood, a parent or grandparent is allowed to give ownership of the coverage.

 Term life insurance for children.

 This coverage works for the chosen period and may last for ten or more years – it’s up to you.
 Parents may pay some extra sum to prolong the existing insurance for their kids.
 This coverage costs less than the one that covers the entire life and can be also bought at the largest insurance corporations.

 To Buy or Not to Buy

 Below are some statements related to this issue, and the corresponding arguments of those who are FOR and AGAINST buying life insurance for children.

 The insurance may cover expenses connected with the funeral.

 FOR: In case a child dies, the coverage includes medical bills, funeral money waste, and supportive sums that help the family to live in case parents had to leave their jobs for some time;

 AGAINST: The percentage of children’s deaths is too small, and it’s better to think of building an emergency fund instead, than life insurance.
 And getting a memorial plan is a more affordable tool to cover funeral expenses.

 The early insurance multiples the chance to get more policies in the future.